Skip to main content | Skip to section menu | Access keys.

 What happens if the work is not done in time?

-If Clackmannanshire Council does not start the repair within the legal maximum time limit set, you can tell our alternative contractor, which is Stirling Council, t 01786 404040, e: info@stirling.gov.uk, to carry out the repair.
+If Clackmannanshire Council does not start the repair within the legal maximum time limit set, youl will be entitled to a £15 compensation.
+You can tell our alternative contractor, Stirling Council, t 01786 404040, e: info@stirling.gov.uk to carry out the repair.
 You cannot use any other contractor.
 Stirling Council will tell us that you have asked them to carry out the repair.
-Clackmannanshire Council will then pay you £15 compensation for the inconvenience.
-More details available by contacting Housing Services.

 How long does the other contractor have to complete the repair?